rdkm89/SAA_Networks/README.md

 # SAA_Networks

-This repo contains Jupyter notebooks and data relating to the paper presentation "Inheritance and social networks in three 17th century comedies" at Shakespeare Association of America 2019.
+This repo contains Jupyter notebooks and data relating to the paper "Inheritance and social networks in three 17th century comedies", presented at Shakespeare Association of America 2019.

 ## Behn, Brome, Massinger, Middleton